 CARF reviews and grants accreditation services nationally and internationally on request of a facility or program.
 Standards are rigorous, so the services that meet them are among the best available.
 Being accredited is a mandatory requirement under our contractual agreement with CLBC and MCFD, and funding for the accreditation survey is provided directly through Ministry for Children and Family Development.

 Accreditation standards are set through CARF, and agencies must meet the standards that are applicable to the services provided.
-Integra is required to meet these standards under the Employment and Community Services (ECS) Section, and in 2016 also in Child and Youth Services (CYS).
+Integra is required to meet these standards under the Employment and Community Services (ECS) and Child and Youth Services (CYS) areas.
 In 2006, Integra was granted its first three-year Accreditation under the ECS Manual and received recognition for our philosophy of The Essence of Life.
-We vigorously maintained our Accreditation and successfully achieved a second three-year Accreditation in 2009.
+We vigorously maintained our Accreditation and successfully achieved a second three-year Accreditation in 2010.
 We were commended for our commitment to continuous quality improvement.
 In June 2013, Integra Support Services was successfully awarded its third three- year Accreditation, expiring on June 30th 2016, from CARF International for Community Housing, Community Integration, Respite and Host Family Services.
 Once again, Integra was noted for its many accomplishments and continued dedication to quality improvement.
-We look forward to maintaining our high standards and the quality of services we provide in the upcoming year!
+In 2016, we maintained this accreditation in our current programs and also received accreditation in our CYS services (Community Housing & Shelters), extending to 2019.
+We look forward to maintaining our high standards and the quality of services we provide in the upcoming years!

 Putting People First